sandstorm-io/sandstorm-website/_posts/2016-08-09-collections-app.md

 ---
 layout: post
-title: "Collecting connections through the powerbox"
+title: "Share many as one, with the Collections app"
 author: David Renshaw
 authorUrl: https://github.com/dwrensha
 ---